martinisandresearch/bayesnets/README.md

 See our [Contributing Guide](CONTRIBUTING.md) for an overview on the structure of this project + guidelines on doing things.

+See our [Blog](https://martinisandresearch.github.io/bayesnets/intro.html) for more info on our experiments, written in a way for others to consume.

 ## Nomenclature

  - Bee : A neural net training sequence